Stockflare/blog/_posts/2014-08-07-quotes-buffett-going-up.markdown

 "The dumbest reason in the world to buy a stock is because it's going up."

-On its own, momentum investing and technical analysis are absurd?
+On their own, momentum investing and technical analysis are absurd?

 Do you have a favourite quote from a famous investor or stock market pundit?
 We'd love to hear it.